-The weak neutral current

-An essential part of the electroweak unification: a neutral particle (Z boson) should exist to carry the weak fundamental force.
+The weak neutral current An essential part of the electroweak unification: a neutral particle (Z boson) should exist to carry the weak fundamental force.

-An experiment was prompted to answer this fundamental question

-Aachen, Brussels, CERN, Ecole Polytechnique, Milan, Orsay, University College

-Among the many problems posed in weak interactions, it appears that neutrino experiments in Gargamelle would be especially suitable to investigate the following:

-- i) Total cross-sections in the high energy region, for $\nu$ and $\bar{\nu}$ ; - Inelastic continuum excitation of the hadronic amplitudestructure factors and "partons"; - iii) Existence of the intermediate W-boson; - iv) Coupling constants for diagonal and non-diagonal weak interactions; - v) Neutral currents.
+An experiment was prompted to answer this fundamental question PROPOSAL FOR A NEUTRINO EXPERIMENT Aachen, Brussels, CERN, Ecole Polytechnique, Milan, Orsay, University College INTRODUCTION Among the many problems posed in weak interactions, it appears that neutrino experiments in Gargamelle would be especially suitable to investigate the following : - i) Total cross-sections in the high energy region, for $\nu$ and $\overline{\nu}$ ; - Inelastic continuum excitation of the hadronic amplitudestructure factors and "partons"; - iii) Existence of the intermediate W-boson; - iv) Coupling constants for diagonal and non-diagonal weak interactions; v) Neutral currents.